apache/bigtop/README.md

 *smokes/hadoop/pom.xml*
 *smokes/hive/pom.xml*
 *... and so on.*

+* New way (with Gradle build in place)
+  * Step 1: install smoke tests for one or more components
+    * Example 1:

+        gradle installTestArtifacts

+    * Example 2: Installing just Hadoop-specific smoke tests

+        gradle install-hadoop

+  * Step 2: Run the the smoke tests on your cluster (see Step 3 and/or Step 4 below)

+* Old Way
   * Step 1: Build the smokes with snapshots.
 This ensures that all transitive dependencies etc.. are in your repo

         mvn clean install -DskipTests -DskipITs -DperformRelease -f ./bigtop-test-framework/pom.xml mvn clean install -DskipTests -DskipITs -DperformRelease -f ./test-artifacts/pom.xml

   * Step 2: Now, rebuild in "offline" mode.
 This will make sure that your local changes to bigtop are embeded in the changes.

         mvn clean install -DskipTests -DskipITs -DperformRelease -o -nsu -f ./bigtop-test-framework/pom.xml mvn clean install -DskipTests -DskipITs -DperformRelease -o -nsu -f ./bigtop-tests/test-artifacts/pom.xml

   * Step 3: Now, you can run the smoke tests on your cluster.
     * Example 1: Running all the smoke tests with TRACE level logging (shows std out from each mr job).

             mvn clean verify -Dorg.apache.bigtop.itest.log4j.level=TRACE -f ./bigtop/bigtop-tests/test-execution/smokes/pom.xml